 Mother of Year

-The base of the pushback against Sarah Connor that came during this time was that “Sarah Connor is bad for feminism because she’s only special because she has a baby,” and I just know in my heart that this came from the same guy behind the “Ariel changes herself for a man” nonsense.
+The base of the pushback against Sarah Connor that came during this time was that “Sarah Connor is bad for feminism because she’s only special for having a baby,” and I just know in my heart that this came from the same guy behind the “Ariel changes herself for a man” nonsense.
 As a basis for our discussion, we’ll look at this article, written for The Metro in December of 2017:

 “First of all, Cameron seems to be ignoring the Sarah that we met in the first movie.
 She was the damsel in the distress who needed to be saved by Kyle Reese countless times from the Terminator who wanted to kill her.”

 People tend to write off Sarah in the first film in part, I theorize, because T2 Sarah is more overtly empowered, but Sarah was never “weak.”
+She was thrown into a volatile situation and reacted about as well as anyone could be expected.
 Calling Sarah 1984 a “damsel in distress” kind of places the blame on her for not waking up each morning expecting to be attacked by a literal killing machine.
-I’m going to out on a limb now and say that this is a bit of an unreasonable expectation for anyone.
+I guess that's our baseline for empowerment now?

 At its heart, The Terminator is about a woman who doesn’t view herself as important or significant who learns that the future depends on her becoming a fighter.
-This is especially striking in the first film when John Connor is more of a concept than a character, a name we give to the future of the human race.
-When Kyle tells Sarah that she has to embrace her destiny, she reacts with “Do I look like the mother of the future?
-Am I tough, organized?
-I can’t even balance my checkbook.
-I didn’t ask for this honor, I don’t want it!”
-At this time, Sarah feels unfit for the task before her, but as with all good stories, Sarah is allowed to grow beyond her insufficiency, in no small part owing to the ordeal she must overcome.
-It’s understood that even Sarah Connor the waitress had power latent within her, she just had to unearth it.
+We could easily draw parallels between Sarah and the likes of Dorothy from The Wizard of Oz in that she is an ordinary girl who is thrust into extraordinary circumstances, and through her experiences, she discovers within her that which is also extraordinary.
+This is especially striking in that first film when John Connor is more of a concept than a character, a name we give to the future of the human race, and all the responsibility falls on Sarah exclusively.
+It’s understood that even Sarah Connor the waitress had power latent inside her, she just had to unearth it.

 I guess now is also as good a time as any to talk about Kyle Reese, Sarah's protector.
 One point of diversity within the discourse of “strong female characters” is the role men should or shouldn’t play in a woman’s self-actualization: can the leading lady truly be a “strong female character” if she has to be saved by a man?
 I've always felt it was somewhat skewed to expect a person to do this without receiving help from 50 percent of the world’s population, and so it feels less pertinent to ask “did Sarah need Kyle to save her?” and more to ask, “what exactly does the film say about manhood through their relationship?”